-Realistically each of us only need a very small selection of bags to get us through life so this post isn’t intended to have you lusting after a new bag just because.
+Realistically each of us only need a very small selection of bags to get us through life so this article isn’t intended to have you lusting after a new bag just because.
 It meant to help you find a sustainable ethical bag to suit your needs and within your budget, which will serve you well for the rest of your, hopefully, long life.
 I bought a relatively expensive (€150) leather handbag 15 years ago and it’s still going strong.
 When the seams started to rip I had it repaired by Isaac Jackman (formerly C&D repairs) on Charlemont St, D2 and I feed it with olive oil a few times throughout the year to keep it supple.
 Based on its current condition I’d expect this bag to keep me going until the grim reaper comes calling.

-When I start researching a ‘where to buy’ post like this I tend to start with a broad definition of ‘sustainable and ethical’ and refine as I go.
+When I start researching a ‘where to buy’ article like this I tend to start with a broad definition of ‘sustainable and ethical’ and refine as I go.
 For example I did bookmark suppliers of vegan bags but most of them were just plastic with little else, eco-wise, going for them.
 So I’ve decided to only include bags made from materials that are either recycled, reused or compostable.
-If you’d like to educate yourself on the eco-credentials of the various materials used in bag making check out my blog post on Sustainable Ethical Fibres and Fabrics
+If you’d like to educate yourself on the eco-credentials of the various materials used in bag making check out my article on Sustainable Ethical Fibres and Fabrics

 The Upcycled Movement in Wexford make bags and other accessories from post-consumer wetsuits and other materials.
 10% of the profits from the neo collection goes to Seal Rescue Ireland where Lynn, the founder, volunteers.